jamesioppolo/email/README.md

 # Email handler
 This email handler application sends an email using the SendGrid system using the MailGun system as a failover.
-The RESTful API endpoint requires a body to be sent with x-www-form-urlencoding containing the following key value pairs.
+The RESTful API endpoint requires a body to be sent with the following key value pairs using `x-www-form-urlencoding`.

 | Key | Value |
 |---|---|